Engaged in Living: Personal Stories of Alzheimer’s

 We are here to help families with a diagnosis or individuals who have noticed changes in themselves or a loved one.
 Our goal is to help families realize continued potential and enjoyment of life while they forge a positive path in the midst of a diagnosis – by pushing pause, setting a plan and then moving forward with intention.

 Alzheimer's Discovery is moving online to reach more families.
-We expect our program to be available May 2022.
-Please read more information and fill out the form to receive updates.
+We expect our program to be available again.
+Please fill out the form below to be contacted when more details or other related information is available.